franciscovfonseca/Working-Incidents-and-Incident-Response/README.md

 We'll now start practicing **Incident Response**.

-We have accumulated a decent number of **Incidents** over the last 24 Hours:
+We can see that we have accumulated a decent number of **Incidents** over the last 24 Hours:

 <br>